Jane D'Arista

-Jane D'Arista is an American economist and research associate at the Economic Policy Institute and co-coordinator of its Committee of Economists and Analysts for Financial Reform.
-She has written on the history of U.S. monetary policy and financial regulation, international and domestic monetary systems, and capital flows to emerging economies.
+Jane D'Arista (1934-2026) was an American economist and research associate at the Economic Policy Institute and co-coordinator of its Committee of Economists and Analysts for Financial Reform.
+She wrote on the history of U.S. monetary policy and financial regulation, international and domestic monetary systems, and capital flows to emerging economies.
 She served for 20 years as a staff economist for the U.S. Congress, and then, from 1988 to 1999, she taught international finance at Boston University School of Law.
 She authored The Evolution of U.S. Finance (2009).
+She passed away in 2026 at the age of 94.

 Early life and education

 D'Arista studied at Barnard College.